shuklalabs/tradebook/README.md

   plain web server/static file host (`"provider": "generic"` with a URL) — let me know if you'd prefer that route and I'll reconfigure it.

-## Known limitation (minor, cosmetic)

-The app still loads its fonts (Google Fonts) and the Excel export library (SheetJS) from the internet on startup — same as the HTML version did.
-This means:
-- The app needs an internet connection the first time it loads visuals/fonts and whenever you use the Excel export buttons.
-- Everything else (logging trades, editing positions, the dashboard, backups) works fully offline.

-If you want the app to be 100% offline-capable later, this can be fixed by downloading those two libraries once and bundling them into the `renderer` folder instead of loading them from a CDN — a small follow-up task, not required to use the app today.
+## Fully offline-capable

+TradeVault now runs fully offline.
+Fonts and the SheetJS Excel export library are bundled locally with the application, eliminating the need for an internet connection during normal use.

 ## Project structure